-Students with housing security or housing safety concerns should contact Residential Life.
+Students with housing security or housing safety concerns should contact Residence Life.
 All resident students must complete an Alternate Housing Form, which will confirm that the student has a transportation and housing option in the case the student needs to quarantine or isolate due to COVID-19.

-Guests, including commuter students, are not permitted in the dorms.
+Guests, including commuter students, are not permitted in the dorms at this time.